(ter i FLOO noh mide)

 • Hepatotoxicity: [US Boxed Warning]: Use of leflunomide has been associated with reports of hepatotoxicity, hepatic failure, and death, therefore, a similar risk is expected with teriflunomide.
 Patients with preexisting liver disease (acute or chronic liver disease or ALT >2 x ULN) may be at an increased risk of developing elevated transaminases during therapy; use is contraindicated in patients with severe impairment.
 Use in patients with concurrent exposure to potentially hepatotoxic drugs may increase the risk of hepatotoxicity.
 Obtain transaminase and bilirubin levels within 6 months prior to initiation of treatment.
 Monitor ALT levels at least monthly for first 6 months during therapy; if hepatotoxicity is likely teriflunomide-induced, start drug elimination procedures (eg, cholestyramine, activated charcoal) and monitor liver function tests weekly until normalized.
 Discontinuation of therapy may be considered if transaminases increase >3 x ULN.

-• Hypersensitivity reactions: Anaphylaxis and severe allergic reactions may occur; discontinue if any signs or symptoms of hypersensitivity reaction occur.
+• Hypersensitivity reactions: Anaphylaxis and severe allergic reactions may occur; discontinue if any signs or symptoms of hypersensitivity reaction occur and begin an accelerated drug elimination procedure (eg, cholestyramine, activated charcoal) immediately; in such cases, patients should not be re-exposed to teriflunomide.

 • Hypertension: Increases in blood pressure have been reported; monitor at initiation of therapy and periodically thereafter.